 Given these results, it’s easy to understand why diversity is one of the top priorities in HR today.

-Artificial Intelligence as an ally
+Artificial Intelligence as an ally to diversity

 What many companies might not know is that Artificial Intelligence can be an ally in bringing more diversity to the workplace.